lalomartins/meteor-shower/README.md

 The `instance_control` section above is telling Shower we're using [upstart](http://upstart.ubuntu.com/) to start and stop our instances, with init files named myproject-lois and myproject-lana.
 If not specified, Shower won't attempt to start or stop instances at all.

 To change the live instance, run (on the server or your own machine) `mts release`.
-That will make “preview” turn into “live”; in a dual-instance setup, “live” becomes “preview”, while in a multi-instance setup, “live” is stopped (if Shower knows how) and “preview” continues to point to the same instance as before (so both “live” and “preview” point to the same instance, which is the expected behaviour since that's the newest code).
+That will make “preview” turn into “live”, and “live” becomes “preview”.

 #### How do I point my load-balancer to the right port?